Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Introduction

 \section{Introduction}

 It is commonly held among the wider physics community that the topic of classical measurement is essentially trivial.
-I don't mean the modeling in physical detail of any one laboratory setup, which of course can get very complicated, but just the examination of ``measurement" as a bare-bones physical process, idealized away from as many complications as possible; a theoretical physicist's model of measurement.
-One way of stating the wide-held intuition is that there is in principle no obstruction in classical physics to measuring any observable of a system with arbitrary precision while disturbing the system arbitrarily little.
-This intuition is in sharp contrast to the situation in quantum physics, where the Heisenberg uncertainty principle (specifially the Ozawa inequality~\cite{ozawa2003universally}) asserts just such a limit.
-Surely influenced by this attitude, there is a correspondingly sharp contrast between the little attention ever payed to the measurement process in classical physics, and the large attention payed over the decades (deservedly) to that same process in quantum physics.
-To the best of my knowledge, only a handful of examples can be associated with the first category: Heisenberg's own thought experiments in the late 1920's~\cite{heisenberg1949physical} (particularly Heisenberg's microscope); although they served as the motivation for his quantum uncertainty principle, they were essentially classical arguments, augmented only by Einstein's theory of the photon.
-In 1996 Lamb and Fearn~\cite{lamb1996classical} set up the problem of a classical point particle (the system) in interaction with a second point particle (the ``apparatus") subject to noise.
+I don't mean the modeling in physical detail of any one laboratory setup, which of course can get very complicated, but just the examination of ``measurement'' as a bare-bones physical process, idealized away from as many complications as possible; a theoretical physicist's model of measurement.
+One way of stating the wide-held intuition is that in classical physics there is in principle no obstruction, on the precision with which one observable can be measured, due to the simultaneous measurement of any other observable.
+This intuition is in sharp contrast to the situation in quantum physics, where the Heisenberg uncertainty principle (specifically in its ``joint measurement form''~\cite{arthurs1965bstj, arthurs1988quantum, ozawa1991quantum, ishikawa1991uncertainty}) asserts just such a limit.
+Surely influenced by this attitude, there is a correspondingly sharp contrast between the little attention ever paid to the measurement process in classical physics, and the large attention paid over the decades (deservedly) to that same process in quantum physics.
+To the best of my knowledge, only a few examples can be attributed to the first category: Heisenberg's own thought experiments in the late 1920's~\cite{heisenberg1949physical} (particularly Heisenberg's microscope); although they served as the motivation for his quantum uncertainty principle, they were essentially classical arguments, augmented only by Einstein's theory of the photon.
+In 1996 Lamb and Fearn~\cite{lamb1996classical} set up the problem of a classical point particle (the system) in interaction with a second point particle (the ``apparatus'') subject to noise.
 They stopped short of a thorough analysis; their primary interest being the quantum case.
-Recently Morgan~\cite{morgan2020algebraic} and Katagiri~\cite{katagiri2020measurement} made use of KvN formalism in separate attempts to use quantum measurement theory to examine measurement in classical mechanics.
+Recently Morgan~\cite{morgan2020algebraic} and Katagiri~\cite{katagiri2020measurement} made use of KvN formalism in independent attempts to use quantum measurement theory to examine measurement in classical mechanics.